Dr Rosie Freedman - Psychological Therapy In Practice

-In addition, I work as a Consultant Clinical Health Psychologist at BMI Goring Hall Hospital, in Goring-by-Sea, near Worthing, in West Sussex.
-I am an Independent practitioner there, working under my private practice but primarily see NHS patients referred to the Chronic Pain Management Service there.
-I also see some private clients for a range of mental and physical health issues, and provide individual and group clinical supervision to members of hospital staff from various different departments.
+I work as a Consultant Clinical Health Psychologist at BMI Goring Hall Hospital, in Goring-by-Sea, near Worthing, in West Sussex.
+I am an Independent practitioner there, working under my private practice but primarily see NHS patients referred to the Chronic Pain Management Service there, but I also see some private clients for a range of mental and physical health issues, and provide individual and group clinical supervision to members of hospital staff from various different departments.
 Sadly I had to resign from there during the summer, as the NHS England pandemic restrictions made my role untenable.
 However there is another base I can work from in Worthing where I can see private patients/clients once the pandemic is over.